Our Services

 Helpful Resources

-Sleep deprivation disrupts spatial awareness by causing neuronal fatigue, reduced blood flow and metabolic support, and imbalanced neurotransmitters in regions like the hippocampus and parietal lobes, leading to disorientation, clumsiness, floating sensations and visual distortions.
-You may also notice memory lapses, poor coordination and difficulty judging distances.
+Sleep deprivation impairs spatial awareness by triggering neuronal fatigue, reduced cerebral blood flow, and neurotransmitter imbalances in the hippocampus and parietal lobes.
+Common symptoms include disorientation, clumsiness, floating sensations, visual distortions, memory lapses, poor coordination, and difficulty judging distances.

-There are several factors to consider for your brain health and next steps in care; see below for a complete breakdown of symptoms, risks and strategies you should explore.
+Several factors influence your brain health and recovery.
+Below, you'll find a complete breakdown of symptoms, risks, and strategies to explore.

 Neuronal Fatigue